jtandy13/UX_Snippets/README.md

 In order to refresh the UX snippets, you must open a DevTools window for the current DevTools window and run the snippet from there.

 1. Press Command+Option+i (Ctrl+Shift+i on Windows) to open DevTools.
 2. Make sure that the developer tools are undocked into a new window.
-You may have to undock from the menu: Undock from menu
+You may have to undock from the menu at the top right.
 3. Press Command+Option+i again on this new window.
 4. Run refreshUXSnippets.js from the new DevTools window.